|By Mike Fletcher, Kokomo Tribune, Ind.|

 Even though the Class B mo-ped drivers don't have to be licensed, they still have to obey the laws of the road, he added.

-People riding a mo-ped without the proper registration or equipment can be issued a citation punishable by up to a $100 fine and have their mo-ped impounded.
+People riding a mo-ped without the proper registration or equipment can be issued a citation punishable by up to a

 (c)2014 the Kokomo Tribune (Kokomo, Ind.)